Evert-R/milestone-three/README.md

 - Edit methods
   - Enables the administrator to add or delete creation methods
 - User list
   - Enables the administrator to view all registered users
+- Mailing list
+  -  Enables the administrator to view all subscribers to the mailingt list

 ### Features left to implement
 - True secure authentication